Mohamud Noor: Political positions

 Noor has called for the legislature to address racial disparities in health care, education, unemployment, and housing.
-He supported efforts to pass the Driver's Licenses for All bill, which allows unauthorized immigrants in the state to obtain a driver's license, calling it a "moral obligation".
+He supported efforts to pass the Driver's Licenses for All bill, which allows undocumented immigrants in the state to obtain a driver's license, calling it a "moral obligation".

 Noor criticized President Donald Trump for his anti-Somali rhetoric and posts on social media ahead of a 2018 visit.
 He has defended his predecessor, Ilhan Omar, over attacks from Trump and conservatives, comparing them to claims that President Barack Obama was not born in the United States.

 Noor's policy priorities were job creation via investments in the green economy, health care issues, and forging partnerships with the University of Minnesota.
 He also sought to secure more funding for schools, advocated a move away from complete reliance on property taxes, and backed the state government's request for a waiver to get out of No Child Left Behind.
 He supported interment at Fort Snelling National Cemetery for Hmong veterans of the Vietnam War, as well as the Affordable Care Act.
 Noor's campaign also supported same-sex marriage.
 He was endorsed by former Minneapolis mayor R. T. Rybak and several local progressive groups, including the Minnesota Association of Professional Employees, Stonewall DFL, and the Minneapolis Federation of Teachers.